allspan/allspan/docs/arch.md

 * people can't safely store private keys
 * battery juice is precious
 * someone is watching and storing all connection metadata on internet and other public networks
-* democracy and freedom is not a given
+* democracy and freedom maybe won't last

 ## Differences to related solutions
 * [Camlistore's design](https://github.com/camlistore/camlistore/blob/master/doc/arch.md) gives you a server or service-based storage solution to last a lifetime, with considerations for not complicating future data arhealogy.
 Do read it's full [raison d'ètre](https://github.com/camlistore/camlistore/blob/master/doc/overview.md)